nervosnetwork/ckb/rpc/README.md

 * `notice_until`: [`Uint64`](#type-uint64) - The alert is expired after this timestamp.

 * `priority`: [`Uint32`](#type-uint32) - Alerts are sorted by priority, highest first.

+### Type `AlertPriority`
+Alerts are sorted by priority.
+Greater integers mean higher priorities.

+This is a 32-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
+See examples of [Uint32](#type-uint32).

 ### Type `AncestorsScoreSortKey`
 A struct as a sorted key for tx-pool